1. How to become BDS Member?

 12. Can you consult what standards we shall apply in our work?

-If you are not sure what standards to purchase, we can provide you with information on:
+If you are not sure what standards to purchase, we can provide you with:

 BDS does not provide recommendations on which standards should be using for your business.

 13. Does BDS make interpretation of the standards?

 The responsibility for the correct application of standards belongs to those who apply them, led by professional advice, where appropriate.
 BDS does not give interpretation of the content of the standards, but provides the "Expert Consultations” service, through which you have the opportunity to receive expert advice and guidance on issues related to the implementation of existing national and European and international standards implemented as BDS.

 14. Can you consult us on Bulgarian or European legislation?